 Miami is a huge city and I only had five days.
 It was hard to know where to start.

-Travelling back to these places without a car is not easy.
+Travelling to these places without a car is not easy.
 There are buses, and Google was very helpful with bus numbers.
 However a wait of an hour or more for a bus wasn’t unusual, so it depends on your patience.
-I often gave up and rang an Uber.
+I often gave up and called an Uber.

 Technically a separate city from Miami itself.
 I went back to the South beach/Art Deco area for a day.
 Apart from the beach and the nightlife, you can also see the house where Versace lived (and died).